Breanne is not currently accepting new massage therapy clients.

 Breanne provides mobile sessions to a select number of clients only, at an additional cost.
 The travel fee is calculated by using the amount of time it takes Breanne to travel from McKenzie Towne to your location.
 Factors such as weather, and traffic related delays will be included when determining the amount of time needed to travel to your location.
 A minimum of 2 clients at the same location are required for mobile session bookings.

-No. We will email you a receipt at the end of your session that can be submitted to your Alberta insurance provider for reimbursement.
+No. A receipt will be emailed to you at the end of your session that can be submitted to your Alberta insurance provider for reimbursement.

-Unfortunately we do not have a waiting room.
+Unfortunately there is no waiting room.
 Please do not arrive any earlier than 10 minutes before your scheduled appointment.
-Our preference is that you arrive as close to your appointment time as possible, and that you arrive alone.
+Please arrive as close to your appointment time as possible.
 If you arrive more than 10 minutes before your scheduled appointment, please wait in your car.
 Please do not bring your significant other, kids, pets, etc. to your appointment.

 Fascial Stretch Therapy (FST) and Critical Alignment Therapy (CAT): please wear comfortable, athletic clothing (no buttons, no zippers, no jeans).